Liam Kelly (footballer, born 1990): Coventry City

 On 22 May 2017 newly relegated Coventry City announced that they had agreed to sign Kelly on a two-year contract.
 He made 38 appearances in his first season, including starting the 2018 League Two Play-off Final, as Coventry secured promotion back to League One.
 After the end of the season, Kelly signed a new contract to keep him at Coventry until 2021.
 Following the departure of Michael Doyle in January 2019 he was named as the new club captain.
 Coventry finished their first season back in League One in 8th, 8 points behind the final play-off place.
 In 2019–20, his first full season as captain, Kelly led the team to 1st place in League One before the season was halted in March due to the COVID-19 pandemic.
 A formal vote by league members confirmed Coventry as league champions in June, meaning that they would be promoted back to the Championship.

+On 9 May 2024, the club announced he would be released in the summer when his contract expired.

+Rotherham United

+On 31 May 2024, Kelly joined League One club Rotherham United on a free transfer, signing a two-year deal.